AdobeDocs/dynamic-media-classic.en/help/using/quick-start-image-sets.md

 ## 4. Preview an Image Set

-Select the Image Set in the Browse Panel, and then select **[!UICONTROL Preview]**.
+Select the Image Set in the Browse panel, and then select **[!UICONTROL Preview]**.
 In the Preview page, select the thumbnail icons to examine your Image Set in the selected Viewer.
 You can choose different Viewers from the Presets menu.

 See [Preview an asset](previewing-asset.md#previewing-an-asset).